An Introduction to Stochastic Calculus and Itô's Lemma

 Look at what’s happening geometrically:

-The diffusion term $(-y_t, x_t)^T dW_t$ is orthogonal to the position vector $(x_t, y_t)^T$—this is the tangent direction to the circle, moving the point along the circle’s boundary.
+The diffusion term $(-y_t, x_t)^T dW_t$ is orthogonal to the position vector $(x_t, y_t)^T$.
+It points along the tangent direction of the circle and moves the point along its boundary.

 Simulation: Exact vs. Numerical Methods

-Let’s verify this with simulations comparing two approaches.
+We can verify this by comparing two simulations.

 Method 1: Angular simulation (exact).
 We directly simulate $d\theta_t = dW_t$ and convert to Cartesian coordinates $(x_t, y_t) = (\cos \theta_t, \sin \theta_t)$.
 This stays exactly on the circle by construction.